-Combining architectural styles isn’t new, we’ve seen it many times before.
-The difference with Autumn House is it takes on three styles of architecture, not trying to combine them but, in fact, celebrating their differences.
-The original Victorian terrace was owned and lived in by architect, Mike Jorgensen.
-Jorgensen did extensive reconfigurations and renovations on the property in the ’80s and when he passed in 2017, the current homeowners purchased the property.
-They commissioned Studio Bright with the task of sympathetically balancing the architecture of Victorian Jorgensen while creating a functional home for a young family.
-Autumn House effectively became two restorations and one addition.
+Combining architectural styles isn’t new; we’ve seen it many times before.
+However, the difference with Autumn House is that it embraces three distinct styles of architecture, not trying to blend them, but instead, celebrating their differences.
+The original Victorian terrace was owned and lived in by architect Mike Jorgensen.
+In the ’80s, Jorgensen undertook extensive reconfigurations and renovations on the property.
+When he passed in 2017, the current homeowners purchased the property.
+They then commissioned Studio Bright with the task of sympathetically balancing the architecture of the Victorian and Jorgensen additions, while creating a functional home for a young family.
+As a result, Autumn House effectively became two restorations and one addition.

 “The brief was to provide a contemporary family home with rooms and spaces sited in and around existing buildings, the mature elm tree, and providing a variety of intertwined garden spaces for the twin girls to explore and play,” says Melissa Bright, director of Studio Bright.